A publication of the Renewal Fellowship

 Introducing Channels Magazine

-One of the things that Channels was able to do was to place the Renewal Fellowship within a broader national and international context.
-Publishing articles written by internationally known authors like Eugene Peterson, J.I.
-Packer, and John Stott helped members of the Renewal Fellowship to realize that they were a part of a much wider movement.
+Over the next 23 years, some 66 issues were published.
+Channels succeeded in placing the Renewal Fellowship within a broader national and international context.
+Publishing articles written by internationally known authors such as Eugene Peterson, James I. Packer, Michael Green, Darrell Johnson, and John G. Stackhouse Jr. helped members of the Renewal Fellowship to realize that they were a part of a much wider movement.

 Recognizing the high quality of this magazine prompted a desire to make a digital archive of all 66 issues.
 Each article is presented in text format, and at the bottom, a searchable, downloadable PDF copy of the issue opens at the page where the article originally appeared.
 Enjoy!